tremor-rs/tremor-www/docs/Workshop/examples/30_servers_lt_http/README.md

 {"requests_processed":7}
 ```

-This is utilizing the pipeline [state mechanism](../../../tremor-script/index.md#state) under the hood -- a simple yet powerful way to build stateful applications.
+This is utilizing the pipeline [state mechanism](../../../tremor-script/index.md#state) under the hood -- a powerful way to build stateful applications.

 ### Error handling